vikki-xiaohua/angularcli-typescript-dynamic-progress-bar/README.md

 # My Small Dynamic Progress Bar Demo

+The buttons, bars, and progress are all gotten from backend API, so they are all dynamic.

+You need to select one bar and controll its progress with the button below, the value may increse or decrese, according to the number on the button.

+The is also a limit data returned from backend API, if the bar value go up the limit, it will change its color to red

 1, Open the project, npm install & npm start

 2, Type http://localhost:4200/ in the browser